Severn Barrage: Local impact

 Some say that a large-scale barrage would create leisure-friendly water conditions behind it but with around 10 m rise and fall this would still be one of the largest tidal ranges in the UK bringing with it significant danger to any leisure users.
-Flood protection would be provided by the barrage, covering the vulnerable Severn estuary from storm surges from the sea but drainage from land upstream would be impeded causing worse flooding there.
+Flood protection would be provided by the barrage, covering the vulnerable Severn estuary from storm surges from the sea.
 Also higher water levels downstream of the barrage could cause flooding on the Somerset Levels.
 New road and/or rail transport links could be built across a barrage if demand rises in the future, as outlined below.
 Any barrage could provide a boost to the local economy – construction industry in the short term, tourism and infrastructure in the long term.

 However, shipping would have to navigate locks and the reduced depth of water would prevent much existing shipping from being able to access docks in Wales and Bristol putting thousands of jobs at risk.
 Other existing estuary industries, including fisheries, would be damaged and jobs lost.
 All industrial discharges into the River Severn (e.g. from Avonmouth) would have to be reassessed.